Skip to Main Content

 Welcome to the Media Studies subject guide for Indiana University Bloomington

 We're glad you're here.
 This guide contains information pertaining to the field of media studies.
-Here you'll find featured content, helpful resources and services for scholarsinstructional support informationresearch & writing tips, new titles, and recommended resources.
+Here you'll find featured content, helpful resources and services for scholarsinstructional support informationresearch & writing tips, new titles, and recommended resources for media studies scholars.
 You will also find a list of campus & community resources relevant to film and media.
 For a description of what you'll find in each section of this guide, just hover over each item in the navigation menu on the left-hand side of this page; if you're using a mobile device, you'll also find a summary on each page.

 The subject specialist and collection manager for this area is nicholae cline.
 If you would like to contact them, please use the profile box located on the left-hand side of this page.
 If you would like to request a purchase for our collections, you can use this form.